Tulips Flowers

 It is quite common among Cancer patients to feel that people around them feel sorry for them and treat them differently.
 Instead of saying how sorry you are about the cancer diagnosis, be more empathetic.
 Try saying:

-See also What Makes Lips Bigger
+See also Which Lip Balm Makes Your Lips Pink

 I can’t imagine how you must be feeling right now.
 I’m here to help; however, I can.